cdancette/github-notifs-slack/README.md

 python main.py
 ```

-You can also run the app using the dockerfile, using the same environment variables to configure the app.
+You can also run the app using the docker, using the same environment variables to configure the app and the given dockerfile.

 Feel free to add issues or PR